Active-set Methods for Submodular Minimization Problems: Decomposable Problems

-In our simulations, we have used the recent accelerated version of~\cite{accdyk}, which led to faster convergence.
-In order to monitor convergence, we compute the value of $\| u - w -s_{1,t} -s_{2,t}\|_1$ which is equal to zero at convergence.
+In our simulations, we have used the recent accelerated version of~\citet{accdyk}, which led to faster convergence.
+In order to monitor convergence of the algorithm, we compute the value of $\|u-w-s_{1,t}-s_{2,t}\|_1$, which is equal to zero at convergence.
+Note that the algorithm is not finitely convergent and gives only {\em approximate} solutions.
+Therefore, we introduce the approximation parameters $\varepsilon_1$ and $\varepsilon_2$ such that $s_1$ lies in the $\epsilon_1$-neighborhood of the base polytope of $F_1$, i.e., $\min_{A \subseteq V} F_1(A) - s_1(A) \geq -\varepsilon_1$ and $s_2$ lies in the $\varepsilon_2$-neighborhood of the base polytope of $F_2$, i.e., $\min_{A \subseteq V} F_2(A) - s_2(A) \geq -\varepsilon_2$, respectively.
+See \myapp{alpha} for more details on the approximation.
 The optimization problem can also be decoupled into smaller optimization problems by using the knowledge of the face of the base polytopes on which $s_1$ and $s_2$ lie.
-See details in the \myapp{alpha}.
 This is still slow to converge in practice and therefore we present an active-set method in the next section.

-\subsubsection{Primal active-set method}
+\subsubsection{Primal Active-set Method}

-In this section, we find the projection of the origin onto the intersection of the translated base polytopes given by \eq{dykPrimal} using the standard active-set method~\cite{Nocedal2006} by solving a set of linear equations.
+In this section, we find the projection of the origin onto the intersection of the translated base polytopes given by \eq{dykPrimal} using the standard active-set method~\citep{Nocedal2006} by solving a set of linear equations.
 For this purpose, we derive the equivalent optimization problems using equality constraints.

 The ordered partition, $\mathcal{A}_j$ is given by $(A_{j, 1}, \ldots, A_{j, m_j})$, where $m_j$ is the number of elements in the ordered partitions.
-Let $B_{j, i_j}$ be defined as $(A_{j, 1} \cup \ldots \cup A_{j, i_j})$.
+Let $B_{j, i_j}$ be defined as $(A_{j, 1} \cup \cdots \cup A_{j, i_j})$.
 Therefore,

-\BEA f_j(w_j) & = & \sum_{i_j = 1}^{m_j} v_{j, i_j} \bigg(F_j(B_{j, i_j}) - F_j(B_{j, i_j-1})\bigg) \\ w_j & = & \sum_{i_j = 1}^{m_j} v_{j, i_j} 1_{A_{j, i_j}} \\ & & \text{with the constraints, } v_{j,1} \geq \ldots \geq v_{j,m_j}. \EEA
+\BEA f_j(w_j) & = & \sum_{i_j = 1}^{m_j} v_{j, i_j} \bigg(F_j(B_{j, i_j}) - F_j(B_{j, i_j-1})\bigg) \\ w_j & = & \sum_{i_j = 1}^{m_j} v_{j, i_j} 1_{A_{j, i_j}} \\ & & \text{with the constraints, } v_{j,1} \geqslant \cdots \geqslant v_{j,m_j}. \EEA